The Puritan: Act III

 Pieboard takes Puttock and Ravenshaw to the home of a wealthy Gentleman he does not know.
 When the Gentleman comes to the door, Pieboard pulls him aside, quietly explains his predicament, and begs to be admitted into the house so he can escape out the back door.
 Pleased by Pieboard's wit, the Gentleman loudly invites him inside to be paid.
 Pieboard and the Gentleman exit.
 Puttock and Ravenshaw wait in the gallery and make plans for how they will spend the money they think they are about to receive.
-After a while, the Gentleman re-enters and tells the sergeants that Pieboard left out the back door long ago.
+After a while, the Gentleman re-enters and tells the sergeants that Pieboard left out of the back door long ago.
 The sergeants curse their luck and vow to see Pieboard rot in prison if they can ever lay hands on him again.